mdn/content/files/en-us/web/css/css_flow_layout/flow_layout_and_overflow/index.md

 ## Flow Relative Properties

 In the guide to [Writing Modes and Flow Layout](/en-US/docs/Web/CSS/CSS_flow_layout/Flow_layout_and_writing_modes), we looked at the `block-size` and `inline-size` properties, which make more sense when working with different writing modes than tying our layout to the physical dimensions of the screen.
-The Level 3 Overflow Module also includes flow relative properties for overflow - [`overflow-block`](/en-US/docs/Web/CSS/@media/overflow-block) and [`overflow-inline`](/en-US/docs/Web/CSS/@media/overflow-inline).
+The [CSS overflow module](/en-US/docs/Web/CSS/CSS_overflow) also includes flow relative properties for overflow - [`overflow-block`](/en-US/docs/Web/CSS/@media/overflow-block) and [`overflow-inline`](/en-US/docs/Web/CSS/@media/overflow-inline).
 These correspond to `overflow-x` and `overflow-y` but the mapping depends on the writing mode of the document.

 ## Indicating Overflow

-In the Level 3 Overflow specification, there are some properties which can help improve the way content looks in an overflow situation.
+In the CSS overflow module, there are some properties that can help improve the way content looks in an overflow situation.

 ### Inline-Axis Overflow